-- identify every federal program that geographically distributes financial assistance on the basis, in whole or part, of data derived from the Decennial Census; and - ascertain the connection between Decennial Census accuracy and the fair, equitable distribution of funds to states and local areas.
+- identify each federal program that geographically distributes financial assistance based, in whole or part, on data derived from the Decennial Census; and - ascertain the connection between Decennial Census accuracy and the equitable distribution of funds to states and local areas.

-The project will issue a full report in Fall 2017.
-Meanwhile, it has analyzed the use of Census-derived data by 16 large federal programs and offers these initial findings:
+Initially, the project has analyzed the use of Census-derived data by 16 large federal programs.
+It offers these findings:

-- In Fiscal Year (FY) 2015, the 50 states plus the District of Columbia received \$589.7 billion from the 16 largest Census-guided programs. - Twelve grant-making programs distributed \$427.7 billion, 68.5 percent of all federal grants.
+- In Fiscal Year (FY) 2015, the 50 states plus the District of Columbia received \$589.7 billion from 16 large Census-guided programs, such as Medicaid, Highway Planning and Construction, the National School Lunch Program, and Head Start. - Twelve grant-making programs distributed \$427.7 billion, 68.5 percent of all federal grants.
 Of these, nine made \$401.4 billion in grants to state governments, 70.1 percent of all federal grants to states. - o Four programs providing direct payments to individuals distributed \$162.0 billion. - For 15 of the 16 programs, the amount of funds a state received was guided by its 2010 Census count.
-The project finds that the more accurate the state's count, the more fair and equitable is its share of federal funds. - The 16 programs do not directly use the Decennial Census count to guide geographic distribution.
-Instead, programs use 22 datasets derived from the last Decennial Census, as instructed or authorized by Congress. - Among these, the datasets most relied on to guide the distribution of funds to states and local areas include Core-based Statistical Areas, Urban/Rural Classification, Population Estimates, American Community Survey, Current Population Survey, Per Capita Income, and Poverty Guidelines.
+The more accurate a state's count, the more equitable is its share of federal funds. - The 16 programs do not directly use the Decennial Census count to guide geographic distribution.
+Rather, the programs use 22 datasets derived from the last Decennial Census, in a manner instructed or authorized by Congress. - The datasets most relied on to guide the geographical distribution of funds include Core-based Statistical Areas, Urban/Rural Classification, Population Estimates, American Community Survey, Current Population Survey, Per Capita Income, and Poverty Guidelines.

-- Most Census-derived datasets are built using other Census-derived datasets.
-Of particular note, 21 of the 22 Census-derived datasets make use of the American Community Survey. - The project expects to find that there were about 300 Census-guided federal programs in FY2015, with total outlays of approximately \$700 billion.
+Most Census-derived datasets are built using other Census-derived datasets.
+Of note, 21 of the 22 Census-derived datasets make use of the American Community Survey.

+In Winter 2017-18, the project will prepare a list of all Census-guided federal programs.
+It expects to find about 300 Census-guided federal programs, with total FY2015 outlays of approximately \$700 billion.
+Based on this work, during 2018 the project will produce additional reports with estimates for states and local areas.